• Ethnic Enclaves

 • End of an Era

 For over eighty years, Norwood’s printing industry was an important part of the fabric of the town.
-It not only made the town known as the printing center of the … Continue reading End of an Era
+It not only made the town known as the printing center of the United States, but It provided jobs to thousands of people over the years.
+The people who came to work those jobs came from all over,…

 • Colonial & Georgian Revival